Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

 * `SIFT_Prediction.png`.- in this graph we can see the prediction made by SIFT 4.
 Which includes: tolerated, deleterious, and deleterious with low confidence.
 * `Variant_type.png`.- in this graph we can see the type of variant identified by SIFT 4.
 Which includes:stop-gain, synonymous, nonsynonymous and nonconding.

-##### Note for plink

-It is important to mention that the command used in plink does not run in the versions 1.7 and 2.

 # `/Rojas_in_preparation_2019/`